AmitTheBest/models/README.md

-# Agile ORM
+# Agile Models

-Agile ORM is a Functional Object-Relational-Mapper.
+Agile Models is a [Functional Object-Relational-Mapper](https://github.com/atk4/dsql/wiki/Functional-ORM).
 It's fast, simple and query-efficient.

 Some developres claim that ORM is an anti-pattern that might be simple, but for any decent project it will become inefficient, non-scalable and inflexible limitation that you will have to hack around constantly to get any resemblence of performance.

-Agile ORM strives to fundamentally redesign the patterns that we use to access SQL and give you in exchange a data access library, that is:
+Agile Models strives to fundamentally redesign the patterns that we use to access SQL and give you in exchange a data access library, that is:

  - Humble.
 Never uses more than one SQL query.